Ted Kenney

 Ted Kenney is the current Director, Field and Technical Operations at Fox Sports.
 (2015) At Fox Sports, Ted played a role in executing the first live, multi camera VR (virtual reality) shoot at the 2015 US Open.

 Before Fox, Ted was the Director of Production at 3ality Technica from 2006 to 2012.
 He advised clients in every aspect of the stereoscopic 3D (S3D) production process.
 His recent achievements have earned him the label as the industry's leading producer/director for S3D live broadcast.
 Ted's background in the industry encompasses a wide range of entertainment media.
 From TV, film, documentaries, sports, comedy, concerts and, S3D live broadcasts.
 Ted is a member of the Producers Guild of America and the Academy of Television Arts and Sciences and received his Bachelor of Arts and Sciences degree from Florida State University.

-This list of credits includes reality TV's show, MTV's The Real World.
+This list of credits includes the reality TV's show, MTV's The Real World.
 Ted produced five seasons of The Real World (Paris, San Diego, Philadelphia, Austin and Key West).
 Two of these seasons were the top two rated seasons of the twenty plus season run of MTV's flagship show.

 Ted has experience in live broadcast productions such as Radio City's Halftime Show for Super Bowl XXXII and Super Bowl XXXIII, The Centennial Olympic Games Opening and Closing Ceremonies, ESPN's 50th Anniversary Special, President Clinton's Inaugural Gala, and even directing FIFA World Cup Beach Soccer.